 High School Diplomas

-High School Credentials (does not lead to a high school diploma)
+High School Credentials (does not lead to an HS diploma)

 The financial burdens of medical care can make it difficult for many students with disabilities to pursue higher education but this article may help you find a scholarships and grants and offers tips on how to apply for them.